rhuanjl/SphereLibs/Map Engine tutorial.md

 - CEngine.mjs - collision handling
 - PixelBuffer.mjs - low level graphics
 - input.mjs - input handling
-- map-engine.mjs - easy to use wrapper this sits on top of the other modules giving a simpler interface to get started with (it is not required but offers a simpler starting point than using the other scripts directly and for many projects will be a suffiient interface)
+- map-engine.mjs - easy to use wrapper this sits on top of the other modules giving a simpler interface to get started with (it is not required but offers a simpler starting point than using the other scripts directly and for many projects will be a sufficient interface)

 NOTE: the folder also includes HUDSystem.mjs and MenuSystem.mjs - these are not required for running the map-engine
 3. The map engine shaders - the folder called shaders - include this in your project
 4. The cell tools - two scripts from the folder BuildTime: